jeremiah-c-leary/vhdl-style-guide/docs/if_rules.rst

 if_031
 ######

-This rule checks for blank lines or comments before the **if** keyword.
+This rule checks for blank lines or comments above the **if** keyword.
 In the case of nested **if** statements, the rule will be enfoced on the first **if**.

 Refer to `Configuring Previous Line Rules <configuring.html#configuring-previous-line-rules>`_ for options.